 Starting in the PGY3 year (i.e. the initial neurology year spent primarily on the adult neurology service) the weekly resident continuity clinic is a critical element of the pediatric neurology training program.
 Residents see patients specifically assigned to them and follow them longitudinally through their three years of training.
 The residents also handle outpatient management issues for their patients over the phone between visits.
 The goal is for them to essentially have their own “practice” during those 3 years of training.

-During the PGY4 year residents spend at least 4 months of the year working in the outpatient pediatric neurology clinics.
+During the PGY4 year residents spend 4 months of the year working in the outpatient pediatric neurology clinics.
 Residents see patients in sub-specialty clinics such as epilepsy, movement disorders, cerebral palsy, neuromuscle, neurofibromatosis, tuberous sclerosis and headache.
-During the PGY5 year residents can spend dedicated elective time (up to nine months) in any of the subspecialty clinics or other clinics such as neuro-ophthalmology, neuro-otology, neuro-oncology, genetics, sleep medicine, and others.
+During the PGY5 year residents can spend dedicated elective time in any of the subspecialty clinics or other clinics such as neuro-ophthalmology, neuro-otology, neuro-oncology, genetics, sleep medicine, and others.

 On inpatient rotations residents supervise the care of patients on the neurology ward service and consult on patients with neurological problems on other floors of the hospital and in the emergency department.
 St. Louis Children’s Hospital provides tertiary and quaternary care for the city of St. Louis, the surrounding region, the Midwest, the US, and international patients.
 Thus, the variety of patients our residents see is outstanding.
 We also have strong relationships with the intensive care units in the hospital which include the Pediatric Intensive Care Unit, Neonatal Intensive Care Unit, and Cardiac Intensive Care Unit.
 Our frequent consults there give our residents the chance to further develop their skills in critical care neurology.
 Our division policy is that generally any patient admitted to the hospital who does not have a neurologist will follow-up with the resident that cares for them if out-patient follow-up is needed.